Sapphire-throated hummingbird: Distribution

 The sapphire-throated hummingbird has a large range, with an estimated distribution size of 88,900 km2.
-Although the global population size hasn't been calculated, it is described to be patchy.
+Although the global population size has not been calculated, it is described to be patchy.
 Overall, the hummingbird is found throughout Panama, Colombia and most recently Costa Rica.
 The nominate subspecies Chrysuronia coeruleogularis coeruleogularis can be found in Pacific western Panama, ranging from Chiriquí to Canal Zone.
 The subspecies Chrysuronia coeruleogularis confinis is more specifically found on the Caribbean slope in eastern Panama and north-west Columbia.
 Whereas the subspecies Chrysuronia coeruleogularis coelina is more specifically found in the northern parts of Colombia, from north Chocó through Ciénaga Grande de Santa Marta.

 In 2008, a male species of sapphire-throated hummingbird was discovered in Costa Rica as far as 35 kilometers north of the Panamanian border.
 This suggests that the hummingbirds are slowly dispersing northwards and establishing new territories.
 However, some unconfirmed records from 1962 in Costa Rica are thought to have been a mislabeled specimen, which was later found to be a sapphire-throated hummingbird.